Article 6.4

 Rules for Offsets

-Article 6 of the Paris Agreement was agreed to increase mitigation ambition, and help countries achieve the targets set in their Nationally Determined Contribution (NDC), through international cooperation.
+Article 6 of the Paris Agreement allows countries to increase mitigation ambition and achieve the targets set in their Nationally Determined Contribution (NDC) through international cooperation.

-But actual negotiations under Article 6 have focused almost entirely on carbon market creation.
-This has meant a new mechanism for trading carbon credits between countries (Article 6.2) and new rules to govern a global carbon market (Article 6.4) where businesses can directly purchase credits.
+But actual Article 6 negotiations have focused almost entirely on the creation of carbon markets and carbon crediting programs.
+This created a new framework for trading carbon credits between countries (Article 6.2) and a global carbon market mechanism (Article 6.4) where countries and businesses can directly purchase credits.

-Work to finalize the rules was handed to a ‘Supervisory Body’ for ‘developing and supervising the requirements and processes needed to operationalize the [crediting] mechanism.’
+The task of completing the rules was handed to a ‘Supervisory Body’ for ‘developing the requirements and processes needed to operationalize the Paris Agreement [Crediting] Mechanism.’

-This includes work on defining ‘removals’ and the methodologies used to measure them.
+This includes work on creating a standard to address non-permanence and reversals and the methodologies used to measure them.

-CLARA works consistently to advance international cooperation under Paris Agreement Article 6.8 on non-market approaches.
+CLARA works consistently to advance international cooperation on Non-market approaches under Paris Agreement Article 6.8.

-More about Article 6.8 and alternatives to carbon markets
+Read more about Article 6.8 here and alternatives to carbon markets here.

 How Effective are Article 6 Carbon Market Rules?

-New Report from CLARA member Carbon Market Watch.
-CMW evaluated the credibility of the new Article 6 rule book – can Article 6.2 and 6.4 crediting programs contribute meaningfully to emission reductions?
-Download the report here.
+A July 2025 report from CLARA member Carbon Market Watch evaluated the credibility of the Article 6 rule book and whether Article 6.4 crediting programs can contribute meaningfully to emission reductions.
+Download “By the Book: How Effective are Article 6 Carbon Market Rules?
+HERE

-In this August 21 blog, Dr. Steve Suppan from CLARA member IATP questions the adequacy of rules being developed on permanence and reversals of greenhouse gas emissions credits under the Paris Agreement Crediting Mechanism (Article 6.4).
-A COP30 Dilemma: How to commodify greenhouse gas emissions reductions
+In this August 21, 2025 blog, Dr. Steve Suppan from CLARA member IATP questions the adequacy of rules being developed on permanence and reversals of greenhouse gas emissions credits under the Paris Agreement Crediting Mechanism.
+Read A COP30 Dilemma: How to commodify greenhouse gas emissions reductions.

 CLARA Contributions to Article 6 Negotiations